-Greenline Bridge Planned for Tillman
+UPDATE: Greenline Bridge Project Includes Trailhead Under Viaduct

 The Shelby Farms Greenline currently ends at Tillman.

-The bridge will rise over an active railroad and extend the Greenline from Tillman to Flicker.

-While beyond the scope of this project, this new link will allow the Greenline to one day extend farther south into Tobey Park and eventually the Fairgrounds.”

-Here’s the information on the public input sessions:
+Here’s the information on the public planning sessions:

 When: